iasoon/Advent-of-Code-2017/README.md

 ## Day 4
 Today's challenge was quite simple, only requiring some list filtering and deduplication.
 Since these needs are well covered in the Idris standard library, it didn't take too long to finish.

+## Day 5
+I managed to create a working solution with vectors (yay, progress), but it turned out way too slow.
+I tried using a zipper instead, which worked out nicely.